 -

 Waivers are specific to the individual components of the APFT that an officer is unable to perform due to a physical or medical limitation.
-Officers with a component-specific waiver are expected to complete the other components of the APFT.
-For example, an officer with a waiver for the cardiorespiratory endurance component (run, swim, elliptical, or bike) due to an injury is still expected to complete the upper body endurance, core endurance, and flexibility portions of the APFT.
+Officers granted a component-specific waiver are expected to complete all the other components of the APFT.
+For example, an officer with a waiver for the cardiorespiratory endurance component (run, swim, elliptical, or bike) must still complete the body mass index (BMI), upper body endurance, core endurance, and flexibility portions of the APFT.
 In this case, the waiver would exempt the officer only from the cardiorespiratory endurance portion of the fitness test.
-See FAQ 13 for scoring information with a medical waiver.

 Additional information on medical waivers is located on the CCMIS website under the “Medical Affairs” section.

 The overall APFT score is an average of the points obtained from each exercise completed (cardiorespiratory endurance, upper body endurance, and core endurance).
-If an officer has a medical waiver for one or more components, the overall score is the average of the components completed.
+If an officer has a medical waiver for one or more components, the overall score is the average of the components completed not counting the waived component.

 See APFT POM for Scoring the APFT and examples.